Reports: Roadmap Progress Report 2023

 Strengthen communications on benefits of biosecurity, in-feed supplements, vaccinations, and products that support good animal health

-Progress: All HealthforAnimals Members offered robust communications campaigns and materials on the value of preventative care in animal health over the past two years.
+Progress: All HealthforAnimals Members offered robust communications campaigns and materials on the value of preventative care in animal health.

 Types of HealthforAnimals Member Communications included:

-- Phibro’s robust ‘Phibro Academy Program’ that provides guidance on prevention
+- Phibro’s robust ‘Phibro Academy’ that helps train professionals on preventative technology use.

 Participate in forums and public dialogues to help build understanding of risks, benefits, and actions that different stakeholders can take to improve public health outcomes in the fight against AMR

-Progress: HealthforAnimals Members have been active and vocal in forums across the globe, even during the pandemic, promoting the need for One Health collaboration, antibiotic stewardship, strategies for reducing antibiotic need in animals.
+Progress: HealthforAnimals and its Members have been active and vocal in forums across the globe promoting the need for One Health collaboration, antibiotic stewardship, strategies for reducing antibiotic need in animals.

 - 2020 World Health Summit